tanweijie123/ParseGPQ/README.md

 ## What is this project about?
 * ParseGPQ is a Java software application that will take a list of people and allocate them into teams.
-The default allocation scheme is assigning based on damage output into groups of 3 team, where each team has 6 people.
+* This application is specifically written for MapleStory's Guild Party Quest allocation, where the default allocation scheme is assigning based on damage output into groups of 3 team, where each team has 6 people.
 After allocating successfully, it will produce an Excel file.

-* For more details, visit the [project website](https://tanweijie123.github.io/ParseGPQ/).

 ## Why is this project useful?
 * Users will not have to manually sort and assign people in Excel.